Alvarado Transportation Center: History

 Albuquerque's first train station, a small railroad depot, opened on the site of the current ATC in the 1880s.
-With increasing demand for a larger facility, the Alvarado Hotel, a Mission Revival-style building which served as one of the many Harvey Houses along the train route, was constructed on the site in the 1902.
+With increasing demand for a larger facility, the Alvarado Hotel, a Mission Revival-style building which served as one of the many Harvey Houses along the train route, was constructed on the site in 1902.
 Santa Fe Railroad architect Charles Whittlesey designed the building, and Mary Colter designed the interior of the hotel.
 The hotel was named for Hernando de Alvarado of the 1540 Francisco Vásquez de Coronado Expedition.
 Just south of the hotel a train station was constructed, also in the Mission Revival style and with a large, distinctive tower.

 The Alvarado Hotel was renowned for its luxury, but by the mid-20th century, with the decline in railroad travel in the United States, the hotel fell on hard times and was demolished in 1970.
 The site remained a dirt parking lot for many years.
-In 1993, the Albuquerque train station burned down, and Amtrak used a small facility on the site as the train station.
+The station was destroyed by fire on January 4, 1993.
+Amtrak thereafter used a small facility on the site as the train station.

 The current ATC complex was constructed in the 2000s and was designed by Dekker/Perich/Sabatini, an Albuquerque firm of architects.
 The first phase of the project was completed in 2002 to serve ABQRide.
 The second phase, completed in 2006, added facilities for Amtrak, Greyhound Lines, and the New Mexico Rail Runner Express commuter rail line.
 The ATC was designed to be reminiscent of the old buildings, with many architectural elements borrowed from the Alvarado Hotel and the former train station.

 Services

 Amtrak service

 Albuquerque is a stop on Amtrak's daily Southwest Chief line.
-One train in each direction has a layover stop in Albuquerque, where passengers can disembark while the train is cleaned, refueled, serviced, and the crew is changed.
+In both directions, it is a layover stop, where passengers can disembark while the train is cleaned, refueled, serviced, and the crew is changed.

 Amtrak moved its passenger service operations at Albuquerque to the Alvarado Transportation Center on January 17, 2008, sharing space with providers of intercity bus services.
 Amtrak's previous facility, a small building located adjacent to the current depot, was in use for passenger operations since the historic Santa Fe station burned down in 1993.
 The old facility is closed, and serves as the baggage claim for arriving passengers, relief area for crew, and storage.

 New Mexico Rail Runner service

 The New Mexico Rail Runner Express started service on July 14, 2006, between Albuquerque and Sandoval County.
 From 2006 to 2008, the Rail Runner expanded service to Belen and Santa Fe.
-This station is referred to on timetables as the Downtown Albuquerque Station.
+This station is referred to on timetables as the "Downtown Albuquerque" station.
 Each of the Rail Runner stations contains an icon to express each community's identity.
 The icon representing this station is the ATC itself.

 The Rio Metro Regional Transit District provides limited early morning and midday supplementary bus service to passengers.